 It’s no secret that maintaining and upgrading your properties can be a labor-intensive, stressful, and costly process.
 Proper maintenance means regularly incurring costs that are very difficult to control.
 And with 2022 consumer price inflation reaching levels not seen since 1981, it’s now more vital than ever for your business to have a spend management strategy.

 Think of your spend management strategy as a safety net

 Whichever direction you choose, it’s important to first understand that there’s a relationship between maintenance and your net operating income (NOI).
-In an episode of AppFolio’s Top Floor Podcast episode, “How optimizing maintenance boosts NOI,” Melissa Palmer of Grace Hill gave her thoughts on maintenance and how not properly preparing can end up costing you big later on.
-Drawing from knowledge gained in over 25 years of property management experience, along with previously owning and operating a national procurement company, Melissa says:
+In an episode of the Top Floor titled “How optimizing maintenance boosts NOI,” Melissa Palmer gave her thoughts on maintenance and the importance of preparation.
+Drawing from knowledge gained over 25 years of property management experience, along with previously owning and operating a national procurement company, Melissa says:

-Procurement: More value for your buck
+Procurement: more value for your buck

 Designing your strategy